North Bay Indigenous Hub -Employment Opportunity

-The ECE will engage children and families that supports development of the physical, intellectual, social, spiritual and emotional well-being of the participating children.
+The Registered Early Childhood Educator will engage children and families that supports development of the physical, intellectual, social, spiritual and emotional well-being of the participating children.
 The ECE will aim to engage parents and caregivers while making meaningful connections through activities, connecting to resources and professionals trained in early childhood development.

-• Must be registered and a member in good standing in the College of Early Childhood Educators.
+- Must have an Early Childhood Educator Diploma and be registered and in good standing with the College of Early Childhood Educators.

 KNOWLEDGE, SKILLS & ABILITIES:

 - Knowledge of community-based children’s programs and services.

 - Knowledge of Child and Family Services Act.

 - Knowledge of and ability to implement “How Does Learning Happen?”
 Ontario’s Pedagogy for the Early Years.

 - Knowledge of standardized assessment tools and their applications that most appropriately address current First Nation Early Childhood Development.

 - Knowledge of and ability to effectively implement various early learning models, interventions, and promising practice approaches to address First Nation Early Childhood Development.

 - Excellent facilitation and coordination skills for groups.